-Dr. Hala Hameed, was appointed to the post of Permanent Representative, Ambassador Extraordinary and Plenipotentiary, of the Republic of Maldives to the United Nations Office in Geneva on 22nd December 2015.
+Her Excellency Dr. Hala Hameed, was appointed to the post of Permanent Representative of the Republic of Maldives to the United Nations Office in Geneva on 22 December 2015.
+Ambassador Hala also presented her credentials to His Excellency Johann Schneider-Ammann, President of the Swiss Confederation, on 20 October 2016 as Ambassador of the Republic of Maldives to Switzerland.

 Ambassador Hala has been a particularly active proponent of gender equality and an advocate for universal representation at the Human Rights Council.
 Leading the Maldives delegation, she has guided discussions on human rights in Parliamentary processes and greater cooperation between legislative and rights based institutions.
 She has also provided leadership on human rights issues affecting Small Island Developing States, and other vulnerable populations.